ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Create-pull-request.md

 **PLEASE COMPLETE THE FOLLOWING:**

-- Give your pull request a title
+- Give your pull request a title (What is the main feature this pull request brings)
-- Fill in the description with what you have done
+- Fill in the description with what you have done (be specific)
-- Replace [number] with the number of the issue that the pull request resolves
+- Replace [number] with the numbers of any issues that the pull request resolves
 - Convert `[ ]`to `[x]` for any checkboxes that are relevant to the pull request

 ## Assign people and labels to the request